FIWARE/tutorials.Step-by-Step/docs/roles-permissions.md

 ![](https://fiware.github.io/tutorials.Roles-Permissions/img/add-role-to-org.png)

 A Role can be granted to either `members` or `owners` of an Organization.
-Using the REST API, the role can be granted  making a POST request as shown, including the `<application-id>`, `<role-id>` and `<organzation-id>` in the URL path and identifying themselves using an `X-Auth-Token` in the header.
+Using the REST API, the role can be granted  making a PUT request as shown, including the `<application-id>`, `<role-id>` and `<organzation-id>` in the URL path and identifying themselves using an `X-Auth-Token` in the header.